Leveraging Tendon Vibration to Enhance Pseudo-Haptic Perceptions in VR: XP1: Influence of tendon vibration on the range of the maximum applicable visual/physical gap

 \subsubsection{Relationship between motion illusion and DT}

 First, we analyzed the relationship between the DT results and direction of motion illusion measured in the first part of the experiment.
 Because we focused on the direction and its effect on the DT, we assigned 1 or -1 for all data of the motion illusion and DT.
 In particular, 1 was assigned to the DT results if it increased compared with the DT without vibration, and -1 for the opposite results.
 Then, the Spearman rank correlation test was conducted for the pairs of the results of motion illusion and DT within the same tendon vibration condition.
-Consequently, we found a significant negative correlation between the results of motion illusion and the DT of the LOW group, with inner tendon vibration ($r=-0.46, p=0.047$).
+Consequently, we found a significant negative correlation between the results of motion illusion and the DT of the REDUCE group, with inner tendon vibration ($r=-0.46, p=0.047$).

-In addition, we analysed the relationship between the DT results and distance of motion illusion.
+In addition, we analyzed the relationship between the DT results and distance of motion illusion.
 To obtain the effect the vibration had on the DT, we standardized the DT data by the DT values without vibration.
-Then, the Pearson correlation test was conducted for the pairs of the absolute distance of motion illusion and DT results.
-Consequently, we determined no significant correlation.
+Subsequently, we performed the Pearson correlation test between the absolute distance of motion illusion and DT results pairs, and determined that there was no significant correlation.